-There is no known "cure" for epilepsy.
+There is no known "cure" for Epilepsy.
 Medications can often control seizures, but they are not a cure.
-Some forms of epilepsy occur only in childhood, and the person is said to have outgrown the seizures.
+Some forms of Epilepsy occur only in childhood, and the person is said to have experienced resolved Epilepsy.
 In some cases there is a spontaneous remission of the seizure disorder.
 Sometimes, surgery to remove the part of the brain in which the seizures originate can produce a complete and permanent stop to seizures.

 "Blood level" refers to the amount of anticonvulsant in the blood.
 It is measured with a simple blood test and is used to help determine if a patient's symptoms may be due to toxicity or to side effects of medication.
 It is also used to determine if the patient is taking enough medication to prevent seizures.
 The therapeutic range for different AEDs has been determined by testing blood levels in thousands of patients whose seizures are controlled and who are not experiencing toxic effects.

 Too high of a drug level may cause a person to experience side effects such as drowsiness, confusion, breakthrough seizures, unsteadiness, and nausea.
 This may require a reduction in dosage or a change to a different medication.